kvrmnks/kvrmnks.github.io/docs/blog/2022/CS168Toolbox.md

 tags: [TCS]
 ---

+This is my notes about the CS168 in Stanford University

 ## Dimensionality Reduction

 Want to reduce the large dimension into small dimension ( usually independent with input size )  while preserving distance.